CAIDA/catalog-data/README.md

 ## Build the catalog data

 ### Windows
-If you are on a windows system.
-You will need to install a Linux system.
+If you are on a Windows system, you will need to install a Linux terminal for Windows.
 - https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview

 Then run the following commands: